codefresh-io/docs.codefresh.io/_docs/installation/gitops/hybrid-gitops.md

 ## Hybrid GitOps Runtime installation flags
 This section describes the required and optional flags to install a Hybrid GitOps Runtime.
 For documentation purposes, the flags are grouped into:
-* Runtime flags, relating to Runtime, cluster, and namespace requirements
+* Runtime flags, relating to runtime, cluster, and namespace requirements
 * Ingress-less flags, for tunnel-based installation
 * Ingress-controller flags, for ingress-based installation
 * Git provider and repo flags